All posts

 Key features

-JobMount (by Aspen Tech Labs) has been powering job boards since 2012, offering a comprehensive enterprise solution with options for both hosted and self-hosted deployment.
-The platform emphasizes converting job boards into sales funnels with robust revenue generation tools.
+JobMount (by Aspen Tech Labs) has been powering job boards since 2012, offering an enterprise solution with options for both hosted and self-hosted deployment.
+The platform emphasizes converting job boards into sales funnels with strong revenue generation tools.

 Automated SEO technology analyzes job content and creates optimized landing pages to attract organic traffic.
 The SEO Dashboard provides advanced controls for fine-tuning search performance.
 Job distribution integrates with major aggregators including Indeed and ZipRecruiter.

-Job wrapping technology (white-label scraping) automatically downloads jobs from employer career pages, cleans up content, and posts to your board.
+Job wrapping technology automatically downloads jobs from employer career pages, cleans up content, and posts to your board.
 This lets you offer employers a hands-off posting experience while building content.

 Pros